Movatterモバイル変換

 Legacy

-From September 2012[191] until November 2025, the Indiana University football program had themost all-time losses (719 as of the 2024 season)[192] in the history of NCAA Division I (now FBS) football until Northwestern re-claimed this feat with a loss to USC.[193]
-In addition, the Hoosiers hold the fifth worst all-time winning percentage (.420) among FBS schools with over 1000 games played.
-Since 1895, only six of the 25 head coaches have left Indiana University with a winning record, the last one beingBo McMillan in 1947.
+Historically, Indiana's football program was widely perceived as one of the least successful programs in Division I college football history.
+This perception stood in stark contrast to the school'smen's basketball program, which is considered among the most prestigious in the country.
+As such, before 2024, athletic directors at Indiana mostly focused on basketball, relegating Hoosier football to somewhat of an afterthought.
+From September 2012[176] until November 2025, the Indiana University football program had themost all-time losses (715 as of November 2025).[177][178] in the history of NCAA Division I (now FBS) football until Northwestern re-claimed this feat with a loss to USC.[179]
+In addition, the Hoosiers hold the fifth worst all-time winning percentage (.420) among FBS schools with over 1000 games played, the second worst for power conference teams.
+Since 1895, only six of the 25 head coaches have left Indiana University with a winning record, the last one beingBo McMillin in 1947.

 As of the 2024 season, four different Hoosiers head coaches have won theAFCA Coach of the Year Award in Division I FBS, tied for the most in the awards' 90-year history.[180]